AnyBody/anyscript/_posts/2018-06-20-body-model-configurator.md

 {% endraw %}
 {% endhighlight %}

-and if everything is fine, you should be able to start the BM-Plugin by clicking the button marked in the figure below:
+If everything is fine, you should be able to start the BM-Plugin by clicking the button marked in the figure below:

 {% capture BM_Plugin_1 %}
 ![BM_Plugin_1]({{ "/assets/images/posts/bm_config_image1.png" | absolute_url }})